Installing music21 on Mac¶

 Exit python by typing quit().

 If you only installed the music21 package with pip (for instance, by running sudo pip3 install music21), you should run the assistant from a command prompt:

 - You can also run the Configuration Assistant from a Python shell

 After waiting a few moments to load modules, the Configuration Assistant begins.

-After installation the Configuration Assistant will try to configure your setup.
 If you have never used music21 before, following these prompts is recommended.

 Selecting a MusicXML reader is the first step.
 MusicXML is one of many display formats used by music21, and will provide an easy way for you to visualize, print, and transfer the music you edit or develop in music21.

 The Configuration Assistant will attempt to find a MusicXML reader on your system.
 If it can’t find any, you will be asked to open a URL to download MuseScore, a simple and free MusicXML reader and easy writer.
 Installing MuseScore is recommended for users who do not have Finale, Sibelius, Dorico, MuseScore, or another MusicXML reader.

 If one or more MusicXML readers are found, skip ahead to the next instructions.